Martynguyen64/Martins-Blog/_posts/2022-09-15-psychology.md

 toc: true
 layout: post
 categories: [markdown]
-title: "Psychology and the Good Life" Video
+title: "Psychology and the Good Life"
 ---

 # Phsychology and the Good Life